 Winter – This is the cheapest time of year to visit Washington, DC.
 The weather is fairly mild, making the city a great winter destination.
 You’ll love seeing the amazing holiday lights and national Christmas tree.

-Spring – This is a beautiful time to visit Washington, DC and experience the Annual Cherry Blossom Festival.
 It’s also a popular time for school groups and families to visit the city, so you may find big crowds and lines at many attractions.

 Summer – This is the MOST popular time to visit Washington, DC – especially for families.
 However the weather is hot and humid.
 This is a good time to stay indoors in the air conditioning.